duneanalytics/docs/docs/spellbook/reference/data-sources.md

           description: "Amount of ERC20 token transferred"
 ```

 These descriptions are rendered in the docs by dbt.
 Locally, you can open them by running `dbt docs generate` and `dbt docs serve` from your CLI in the spellbook directory.
-Soon they will be hosted on dune.com for all wizards to use.
+They are automatically deployed as our [Spellbook docs](https://spellbook-docs.dune.com/#!/overview).

 ![dbt documentation page](https://lh6.googleusercontent.com/vr9DleUs\_HcdzMZ6mWq81l-IRq1C\_utHCVB5WddOHy9Z1\_fSyz8GcB8Cyj877nKNHsXLh3K3-owFssNIl4ZaJS27clEeBppHBi8DlNjzVKGeGZdF\_AE8VxRj0pziR-2jGTA-MED7OtTq3GhuwQM)